On the little Weyl group of a real spherical space: Introduction

 For the proof of the theorem we use two results from the literature.
 The first is the local structure theorem from \cite{KnopKrotzSchlichtkrull_LocalStructureTheorem}, which we use to establish the existence of adapted points.
 The second is the polar decomposition from \cite{KnopKrotzSayagSchlichtkrull_SimpleCompactificationsAndPolarDecomposition}, which we use to describe the closure of $\Ad(G)\fh_{z}$ in the Grassmannian.
 Besides these two theorems the proof is essentially self-contained.
 It is based on an analysis of the limits $\fh_{z,X}$, where $z\in Z$ is adapted and $X\in \fa$.

 The heart of the proof is to show the existence of admissible points.
 For this we first classify the adapted points and study the correspondence between adapted points in $Z$ and in its boundary degenerations.
 For the horospherical boundary degeneration $G/H_{\emptyset}$ of $Z$ the existence of such points is clear, but it cannot be used to deduce anything for $Z$.
-We thus consider the second most degenerate boundary degeneration, for which the existence of admissible points can be proven by a non-trivial direct computation.
+We thus consider the second most degenerate boundary degenerations, for which the existence of admissible points can be proven by a non-trivial direct computation.
 The existence of admissible points in $Z$ is then proven by a reduction to these boundary degenerations.
 The realization of $\cW$ as a reflection group is then obtained from the natural relation between the little Weyl group of a space and its degenerations.

 \medbreak For convenience of the reader we give a short description of each section in this paper.
 In \S \ref{Section Notation and Assumptions} we recall the definition of a real spherical space and introduce our notations and basic assumptions.
 We then properly start in \S \ref{Section Adapted points} by defining the notion of adapted points.
 We further prove several properties of adapted points, in particular that they satisfy the main conclusion from the local structure theorem, and we provide a kind of parametrization.
 In the short section \S \ref{Section Description of fh} we provide a description of the stabilizer subalgebra $\fh_{z}$ of an adapted point $z$ in terms of a linear map $T_{z}$.
 This description is a direct generalization of Brion's description in the complex case (\cite[Proposition 2.5]{Brion_VersUneGeneralisationDesEspacesSymmetriques}) and was also used in \cite{KnopKrotzSayagSchlichtkrull_SimpleCompactificationsAndPolarDecomposition}.
 In the following section, Section \S \ref{Section Limits of subspaces}, we discuss limits in the Grassmannian of $k$-dimensional subspaces of the Lie algebra $\fg$ and we collect all properties of such limits that will be needed in the following sections.
 We introduce the compression cone in \S \ref{Section Compression cone}.
 The main result in the section is that the compression cone $\cC_{z}$ is of maximal size if $z$ is adapted and does not depend on the choice of the adapted point.
 It therefore is an invariant of $Z$.